 Grind the batter late in the evening ( around 8 pm)

 Ferment during the night to prevent over fermenting and souring.

 Another reason why your idli batter does not rise is because of the quantity of salt added.
 Salt plays an important role in fermenting your batter.
 The rule of thumb is ¾ teaspoon to 1 teaspoon salt ( assuming 1teaspoon equals 5 ml ) for every cup (standard measuring cup measuring 250ml) of rice and dal used.
-That is approximately 4 teaspoon for the quantity mentioned here in this recipe.
-So, make sure you add enough salt to your batter.

 So you did all this and still the batter did not rise.
 What can be done?